calebjmatthews/endless-desert/concept.md

     -  Notes on the Reluctant Earth (Clay Pit, Sand Pit, Press, etc)
     -  Notes on Scintillating Heat (Drying Yard, Furnace, etc)
     -  Notes on Gentle Cultivation (Lentil Field, Quail Pen, etc)
+  - Not certain about this, but could add Aspects, which correspond to a given tag and would result from analyzing or studying something with that tag.
+This could be coupled with an alternate Field Note system, which would only show three buildings as options for field note writing, and each would require a different mix of knowledge and aspects.

 ## Quests:
   - Introduction of concepts: